surajghuwalewala/CE888_Data_Science_and_Decision_Making/README.md

 ___

 ### Update 30th March 2020:
-All lab files have been added and updated.
+All lab files have been added and updated in their respective folders

 #### Lab 1:
 - Introduction to Numerical Computing with Numpy and Matplotlib